Posted on 16 Sep 2012 02:33 by EricT

 The same kind of thing happens when bread goes stale.
 This happens because the starches in the bread have crystallized.
 Heating up the bread again will disrupt these crystallized starches and bring the bread back, somewhat, to its former desirable state.5

-Despite all this, the idea that unripe bananas cannot be digested, is a stretch.
-They simply resist digestion, so that not all of the starch will be broken down by the digestive tracts innate action, but instead will stick around so that friendly gut bacteria will eventually break it down, through fermentation; and we all know what that means!
+Despite all this, the idea that unripe bananas cannot be digested is a stretch.
+They simply resist digestion, so that not all of the starch will be broken down by the digestive tracts innate action, but instead will stick around so that friendly gut bacteria will eventually break it down, through fermentation.
+We all know what that means!

 Potatoes do deserve a special note, though!
 Potatoes, like tomatoes, are a member of the infamous deadly nightshade family.
 They contain solanine, which is a toxic substance.
 Now, we are often told that the toxin is only in the potato plant itself, but never in the potato.
 This is not actually true.
 In reality, there are large amounts of the toxin in the plant and only small, trace amounts, in the potato, with more being in the skin, and hardly any at all in the flesh.